Zensius/Zensius.github.io/sqlChallenge.md

 |      C      | 2021-01-01T00:00:00.000Z |    ramen     |  12   |    N    |
 |      C      | 2021-01-07T00:00:00.000Z |    ramen     |  12   |    N    |
 ```

+### Rank All The Things
+Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

 ```sql
 WITH temp AS (SELECT s.customer_id, order_date, product_name, price,